-Gapping Panels
+Gapping Panels-Square Edge Sheathing

 The panel industry recommends spacing wood-based panels to allow for the expansion that occurs when they are exposed to excessive moisture.
-When installing Weyerhaeuser sheathing, maintain a 1⁄28" gap at panel ends and edges.
+When installing Weyerhaeuser sheathing, maintain a 1/8" gap at panel ends and edges.
 See Figure 5.
-Use clips or blocking to support the roof sheathing edges.
+Use clips or blocking to support the roof sheathing edges when required in accordance with IRC Table R503.2.1.1(1).

-With full panels, use a 10d box nail to gauge the $^{1}/{8}$ " gap between panels.
+With full panels, use a 10d box nail to gauge the 1/8" gap between panels.
 In roof applications, some panel clips are designed to serve as spacers between panels.
 See Figure 6 on page 5.